-4.2.10 Through an iterative design process, evolution of the Illustrative Masterplan and the parameters of the Proposed Development, including building layout, height, density and land use, were informed by emerging WBC and evolved through consultation with key stakeholders.
-A series of consultation events, as laid out above, were held to review and progress the design objectives, key principles and layout of the Masterplan.
-This included inputs from the technical project team to ensure, where possible, embedded environmental mitigation was factored into the designs.
+4.2.10 The Illustrative Masterplan and the parameters of the Proposed Development-such as building layout, height, and land use-were refined through an iterative design process.
+This evolution was guided by emerging WBC policy and informed by consultation with key stakeholders.
+A series of consultation events, as outlined above, helped shape design objectives and embed key principles within the Masterplan.
+Technical input from the project team ensured that, wherever possible, environmental mitigation measures were integrated into the design.